 Two students are selected from each state to “gain an in-depth view of the Senate and the federal government overall as well as a deeper understanding of the interrelationship of the legislative, judicial and executive branches.”

 As a high school student, it’s not uncommon to have minimal work experience or limited connections in these fields.
 Start your internship research process by checking out local companies and organizations, as they won’t require much travel and are more likely to hire locally.
-For the summer, extend your research to regional or national companies that often open their students who don’t have to balance work with classes during the break.
+For the summer, extend your research to regional or national companies that often open their doors to students who don’t have to balance work with classes during the break.

 Subject: Unpaid Intern – Summer 2022